nicktodd/spring-course/docs/spring-jpa.md

 	}
 ```

-9. The final method enables transactions, so add a method to return a TransactionManager.
+9. The final method enables transactions, so add a method to return a `TransactionManager`.

 ```
     @Bean